 Long-term live imaging of large specimens, such as embryos, is very useful in developmental biology but technically challenging, mainly because of phototoxicity and the limitations of deep imaging.
 Light-sheet microscopy including Digital Scanned Light-sheet Microscope (DSLM, Figure 2) is extremely suitable for this purpose, and we have applied it to analyze cell movements in intact mouse embryos at gastrulating stages (Figure 3).
-We are also developing another light-sheet microscope for wider application of living samples.
+We have been also developing another light-sheet microscope for wider application of living samples: our embed-free and fast image acquisition system enables 4D data acquisition of freely moving Amoeba proteus.